Fab-Lab-Akureyri/scripts/readme.md

 Run from within the directory, so scripts can update the repo when run.

+You can choose to run either script or both at once, using the `both.ps1` file.

+`both.ps1` also refreshes the repo.

 You need to set Windows Execution Policy to either 'RemoteSigned' or 'Bypass'

 Using Administrative PowerShell, run: